foomow/maolib/README.md

 - maolib_redis is redis client without any other 3rd party dependency lib.

-- maolib_socket is a cross platform encapsulation of socket.
+- maolib_socket is a cross platform encapsulation of socket for send/receive std::string.

 - maolib_time implements 2 functions to make timestamp value and standard formatted time string for NOW.